Skip to main content

 8. “And lo!
 I answered the spirit of the money diggers saying, how can these things be, as I can neither read nor write?
 And he said unto me” ‘I will give thee a breast plate, to keep thee from evil, and I will send thee an assistant, even Oliver, the pedagogue.’

-Test what you remember about Abner Cole’s parody of the Book of Mormon.
+Test what you remember about Abner Cole’s early satire of Joseph Smith and the Book of Mormon.

-1. What is the main focus of this article series?
+1. What is the purpose of this article series?

-2. Who wrote the Book of Pukei parody?
+2. Who published the satire called The Book of Pukei in 1830?

 Comments